Nelson-Muteti/Hypothesis-Testing/README.md

 * Bluecars are an electric ride sharing company based in France.

-*This project was commisioned with the inntent of analysing bluecar ride sharing data from
+* This project was commisioned with the intent of analysing bluecar ride sharing data from

 Paris, France.